gty20010709/MyTermuxNotes/README.md

 Reference: https://gist.github.com/gatopeich/8debf57e4fd8188f2f6610c6f5b0cf55

 #### [Tips]
-- Find more Jupyter themes and learn more about how to use thems: https://github.com/dunovank/jupyter-themes
+- Find more Jupyter themes and learn more about how to use them: https://github.com/dunovank/jupyter-themes
 - Use Extensions: ` pip install jupyter_contrib_nbextensions `